dnsos/stimulus-maplibre/README.md

 ## Roadmap

 - [x] get basic repo setup done (according to stimulus-components examples)
-- [ ] implement first, simplest version of attaching a map with this (simple OSM basemap)
+- [x] implement first, simplest version of attaching a map with this
 - [ ] add test setup and first test stub
 - [ ] ...